Nanny Taxes in New York

 Household employees accrue paid sick and safe time at a rate of one hour for every 30 hours worked, up to 40 hours per year.

-For ESSTA, a domestic worker is defined as an employee “who provides care for a child, companionship for a sick, convalescing or elderly person, housekeeping, or any other domestic service in a home or residence whenever such person is directly and solely employed to provide such service by an individual or private household” but not a person who is employed by an agency.
+For ESSTA, a domestic worker is defined as an employee “who provides care for a child, companionship for a sick, convalescing or elderly person, housekeeping, or any other domestic service in a home or residence whenever such person is directly and solely employed to provide such service by an individual or private household” but not a person who an agency employs.

 Household employees can use ESSTA for